andyljones/char-rnn-experiments/labbooks/rnn-crit-path/ideas.md

 Other
 - One big difference between the RNN and GRU experiments is that the RNN uses relu nonlinearities while the GRU uses tanh.
 This is somewhat justified by the fact that I've never seen a GRU use a relu, but [Lyu & Zhu](https://github.com/huashiyiqike/LSTM-MATLAB) suggest that LSTMs do better with 'steeper' nonlinearities.
 What happens if I replace the tanh/sigmoids with the piecewise linear nonlinearities they suggest?
+- I should explore saturation.
+Vary the sequence length and the network size and see how the test error responds.